-Steve Peraza is a policy analyst for the Partnership for the Public Good.
+Dr. Steve Peraza is a lecturer in the Department of History and Social Studies Education at Buffalo State College (SUNY).
 He earned his Ph.D. in U.S. history from SUNY-Buffalo, specializing in slavery and manumission in the Atlantic World.
-Other research interests include poverty and inequality, race and
+Other research interests include race and racism in America, the Harlem Renaissance, and the long civil rights movement.
+He teaches courses on U.S. history, African American history, African Americans and Civil Rights, and Hip Hop Culture.

-Anne Marie Perrault, Assistant Professor, Library and Information Studies University at Buffalo, SUNY
+Anne Marie Perrault, Assistant Professor, Library and Information Studies